 To execute a perfect catch:

-- Let your hands do the work of placing the blade in the water.
+- Let your hands do the work

 - Feel as though you are catching the water when the boat is at its maximum speed.